-- Conditional Access — Enforce multi-factor authentication conditionally, such as when users are signing in from a non-trusted location.
+- Conditional Access — Enforce multi-factor authentication conditionally, such as when users sign in from a non-trusted location.

 (Note that Microsoft 365 Business Premium does not include all the components of the Azure Active Directory Premium P1 bundle, such as Cloud App Discovery and Azure AD Connect Health.)

-With Intune, corporate data on mobile devices is protected via a container policy.
-Users are unable to share data from the corporate app container to their personal app container.
+Intune protects corporate data on mobile devices via a container policy.
+Users cannot share data from the corporate app container to their personal app container.

 This protects the organization from risky employee activities, whether intentionally malicious or careless.
 If an employee suddenly terminates their position with the company or loses a device, you can remove all corporate data from the employee's mobile device with one click.